What is cross-network?

 - Click-through Rate (CTR): CTR provides insights into how often users click on your ads relative to the number of times they are displayed.

-- Conversion Tracking: Implementing conversion tracking allows you to measure the number of conversions (e.g., purchases, form submissions) due to your ads.
+- Conversion Tracking: Implementing conversion tracking allows you to measure the number of conversions (e.g., purchases, form submissions) gained from your ads.

 - View-through Conversions: View-through conversions refer to conversions that occur after a user sees your display ad but doesn't click on it directly.
 This metric helps evaluate the influence of display impressions on driving conversions.